Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 ### Reducing storage size

 You can check whether most of the allocated storage of an RDS instance is used by comparing its `FreeStorageSpace` metric to its storage size.
-It is tempting to reduce the storage size to what you actually use plus some margin for safety.
+It is tempting to reduce the storage size to what you actually use plus some margin for performance and some additional margin for safety.
 Unfortunately it is not that simple.
 The allocated storage of an RDS is directly proportional to its IOPS.
 So you will have to make sure that the IOPS capacity is sufficient after storage size reduction!

 #### IOPS